z9er/CyberpunkTHING/modlist.md

 **[Challenging Breach Minigame](https://www.nexusmods.com/cyberpunk2077/mods/3661)** by **[RMK](https://www.nexusmods.com/cyberpunk2077/users/84555803)** - The Breach Protocol timer starts immediately and is shortened. **Has Mod Menu: "RMK MODS"**

-**[Combat Crafting](https://www.nexusmods.com/cyberpunk2077/mods/4928)** by **[Scissors](https://www.nexusmods.com/cyberpunk2077/users/78269633)** - Allows the player to craft during combat, added for the tie in with Drone Companions.
+**[Combat Crafting](https://www.nexusmods.com/cyberpunk2077/mods/4928)** by **[Scissors](https://www.nexusmods.com/cyberpunk2077/users/78269633)** - Allows the player to craft during combat, added for the tie in with  Companions.
 Does not work by going to crafting from the main menu, must use the actual crafting menu shortcut, by default **"K"**

 **[Convo Skill Check Scaling](https://www.nexusmods.com/cyberpunk2077/mods/2886)** by **[RMK](https://www.nexusmods.com/cyberpunk2077/users/84555803)** - Scales up conversation skill checks so you see options requiring higher attribute levels in general and as you level up

 **[Cyberdeck Tweaks](https://www.nexusmods.com/cyberpunk2077/mods/5055)** by **[Teslacoiled](https://www.nexusmods.com/cyberpunk2077/users/3534466)** and the **Cyberpunk THING Team** - Adds intelligence requirements for installing cyberdecks, limits the quality of quickhacks that can be equipped on a cyberdeck to the quality of the cyberdeck. **Has Mod Menu: "DECKS"**

 **[Disable Highlighting Through Walls](https://www.nexusmods.com/cyberpunk2077/mods/3314)** by **[Scissors](https://www.nexusmods.com/cyberpunk2077/users/78269633)** - Disables the red highlight effect on enemies from showing up through walls

-**[Drone Companions](https://www.nexusmods.com/cyberpunk2077/mods/4520)** by **[Scissors](https://www.nexusmods.com/cyberpunk2077/users/78269633)** - Adds a new type of Operating System for Technical Ability that allows crafting and controlling different types of drones, androids, and mechs.
-Able to have the drones prioritize your target by manually marking them, via scanning + middle mouse button. **Has Mod Menu: "DRONES"**

 **[Iconic Sasquatch's Hammer](https://www.nexusmods.com/cyberpunk2077/mods/4216)** by **[apart](https://www.nexusmods.com/cyberpunk2077/users/4211422)** - Makes Sasquatch’s Hammer into an iconic weapon with a unique effect